victorjonsson/cXense-4-WordPress/README.md

 ## Installation

 1. Clone this project in the plugin directory of WordPress.
-2. Install the plugin in wp-admoin.
+2. Install the plugin in wp-admin.
 3. Let the plugin know your site id at cXense.
 You can do this either by setting a constant with the name `CXENSE_SITE_ID` in wp-config, or use the settings page for the plugin that can be found in wp-admin, below Settings.